404src/exocore/_articles/ccna-summary.md

 ## 1.13 Describe switching concepts
 MAC Address is a 6-byte (48-bit) globally unique physical address assigned to the device when it is made.
 Written as 12 hexadecimal characters.
 (00:00:00:00:00:00)

+OU:IO:UI:VE:ND:OR
+- OUI - Organisationally Unique Identifier, ID assigned to a particular manufacturer
+- VENDOR - managed and assigned by the manufacturer, unique to each device

 ### 1.13.a MAC learning and aging
 When a switch receives a frame, it associates the MAC address of source with the corresponding port which the frame was received.
 The switch dynamically constructs an address table using the MAC source addresses of received frames.